tnorlund/Blog-backend/code/lambda/README.md

-# Lambda
+# Custom Message

-Here are all the Lambda functions used.
+Emails a custom message to the user when they sign up.

-## Dynamo Processor
+# Dynamo Processor
-This aggregates the data sent to DynamoDB.
+Aggregates data on DynamoDB accesses.

-## Kinesis Processor
+# Kinesis Processor
-This aggregates the data sent through Kinesis Firehose.
+Aggregates data on POST to Kinesis Firehose.

+# REST API
+Handle the REST API `POST`, `GET`, and `OPTION` calls.

-## S3 Processor
+# S3 Processor
-This processes the data sent from the [Kinesis Processor](#kinesis_processor) to the S3 bucket.
+Aggregates and uploads data to DynamoDB.